surya2/IMU_Parser_Assessment/README.md

 Description: What modifications, if any, would need to be made to the code from if the Linux host was a little- endian processor?\
 Solution:
-- The IEEE-754 network byte order standard means that fields in a packet are written in big endian.
+- The IEEE-754 network byte order standard means that fields in a packet are written in big-endian.
 - Thus, packets that are received and passed into `parsePacket` are in big-endian order which means that a packet count of 21,323 which is 0x000534B would be received as 0x000534B while a little-endian machine would receive it as 0x4B530000 with the least significant byte first
 - This standard would work for big-endian machines, but not for little-endian machines which read the bytes from lef to right.
   - To address this, I wrote some code shown below which checks to see if the machine is little-endian: